TAMUparametric/PPOPT/doc/portfolio.rst

     S = S@S.T / 10
     mu = numpy.random.rand(num_assets)/100

 Here is the problem that we are going to be tackling in this post.
 Some of the constraints have been noticeably modified.
-This is due to a standard preprocessing pass from the solver that I am using.
-This modification increases numerical stability for ill-conditioned optimization problems but has nearly no effect in this case.
+This is due to a standard preprocessing pass that ``ppopt`` runs.
+This modification increases numerical stability for ill-conditioned optimization problems but has nearly for the problem we are looking at in this example, as it is numerically well conditioned.

 .. code-block:: python